Reach out - I'd like to hear your thoughts.

-An Important Leadership Trait
+An Important Leadership Trait - Precision in Language.

 In this day and age of mega-information, most “leaders” lack the discipline required for a prime trait of leadership – “Precision in Language.”